mirelacc/resources_ebooks_datasets/README.md

 # resources_ebooks_datasets

-Just a collection of free (legally free :)) ebooks and datasets.
+Just a collection of freely available ebooks and datasets.